50 Fabulous Marijuana Facts You Had No Idea About

 In 2004, the New Zealand jury took one whole minute to deliberate.
 60 seconds was sufficient for them to agree Nicholas Clive McAllister should be a free man and there is not enough evidence 23 marijuana plants on his land were planted by himself.
 The accused ran and hid from the police when they saw him, but this was not good enough proof for the jury.

-42. The biggest weed farm is located in Alberta, Canada (30 acres).
+42. The biggest cannabis greenhouse in the US is located in Arizona (40 acres).

 43. Bazooka Blunt was the largest joint-blunt ever made.